Daniel-IRYIVUZE/UniqueIntAssignment/README.md

-# Data Structures and Algorithms Assignment: Unique Integers
+## Data Structures and Algorithms Assignment: Unique Integers

-## Programming Assignmentby using python as a programming language
+### While working on this assignment I have used Python programming language to solve this task

-### Task Description
+#### Task Description
 > Using any programming language of your choice, read a list of integers from an input file.
 Generate an output file having a list of unique integers present in the input file.

 #### Author: